-To make an intention with your graphic art is to bring a focus to a situation challenge or issue that you are facing.
+To make an intention with your neurographic art is to bring a focus to a situation challenge or issue that you are facing.

-And while you can consider the pay increase, adjusted hours, a better commute or how it may improve your actual career prospects, you also want to consider this action that you’re going to take on an inner level and that you could certainly do with neurographic art.
+You also want to ponder over the action that you’re going to take on an inner level which you could certainly do with neurographic art.

-Take the sheet of paper that you’re going to make the artwork on and on the back right one or two words that you need to focus on which clearly explain the dilemma you are facing.
+On the back write one or two words that you need to focus on which clearly explain the dilemma you are facing.

-In the example of, “should you take the new job?” you would simply write the two words “new job” on the back of the sheet.
+In the example of, “should I take the new job?” you would simply write the two words “new job” on the back of the sheet.

 This intentional writing of the words is to focus your mind as you create the artwork.

-You are intentionally creating an artwork that will help you decide whether or not to take a new job offer.
+You are intentionally creating an artpiece that will help you decide whether or not to take a new job offer.